 - Tire pressures are always given for COLD tires.
 So check the tires in the morning or after they have been sitting for a couple of hours.
 Driving heats up the tires and causes the air inside to expand, which makes readings several pounds higher.

 - Use an accurate tire gauge.
 The built-in gauge on an air hose or compressor at the gas station is often wrong.

 - You can add or release air from the valve stem until your tire's pressure matches the recommended pressure.

 - Add pressure by putting the air nozzle over your tire stem.
 Squeeze the lever on the end of the hose.
 You'll hear air going in the tire.
 It doesn't take long to add — seconds at most.
 So add a little, check and add some more.

 - To let air out, press down on the needle in the middle of the valve.
 Most gauges have a small knob for this, but you can use a pen or nail as well.

 Checking tire pressure is important.
 Low air pressure makes tires run hot, uses more gas and affects handling.
-So make it a simple habit to drop by any of our stores once a month for your free pressure check.
+We offer free air pressure checks at all of our stores.
+Click the button below to find your local store.